Impact of the nuclear equation of state on the explodability of massive stars: Acknowledgments

-\textit{Acknowledgments}--- The authors are supported by the Australian Research Council's (ARC) Centre of Excellence for Gravitational Wave Discovery (OzGrav) through project number CE230100016.
+The authors are supported by the Australian Research Council's (ARC) Centre of Excellence for Gravitational Wave Discovery (OzGrav) through project number CE230100016.
 BM acknowledges support from the ARC through Discovery Project DP240101786.
+JP acknowledges support from the ARC through LIEF Project LE260100008.
 The authors acknowledge computer time allocations from Astronomy Australia Limited's ASTAC scheme, the National Computational Merit Allocation Scheme (NCMAS), and from an Australasian Leadership Computing Grant.
 Some of this work was performed on the Gadi supercomputer with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government, and through support by an Australasian Leadership Computing Grant.
 Some of this work was performed on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.